twitocode/Tantalum/content/Books/Leviathan Wakes.md

-p.370 - belter inner gossip --seing belters as aliens not humans because of slang and appearance p.381 - Miller and havelock exchanging info, only partner he ever had p.382 - not a fight between inners and belters, not anymore
+p.370 - belter inner gossip --seing belters as aliens not humans because of slang and appearance p.381 - Miller and havelock exchanging info, only partner he ever had p.382 - not a fight between inners and belters, not anymore p.384 - miller self sacrifice or is it revenge? carelessness? to go on station destruciton mission